ptubig/react-charting-matrix/README.md

 * **Transition** - Does the library add transitions when data changes (ie. `onEnter` and `onExit` functionality)
 * **Package Size** - Based off of the [cost-of-modules](https://github.com/siddharthkp/cost-of-modules) NPM package
 * **Documentation** - Provides a clear, comprehensive documentation
+* **Isomorphic** - Determines if charts can be rendered on the server side.
+It tests by running a server and serve up `ReactDOMServer.renderToString(<ReactComponent />)`.
+Determine if the bundling doesn't give us errors.

 ## Libraries